Tony Randall: Personal life

 Randall was married to his high school sweetheart, Florence Gibbs, from 1938 until her death from cancer on April 18, 1992.
 They had no children.
 On November 17, 1995, at the age of 75, he married 25-year-old Heather Harlan, an understudy from the production of The School for Scandal in which Randall was starring at National Actors Theatre; the ceremony was officiated by Rudy Giuliani.
 They lived in a Manhattan apartment and bought a vacation apartment in Key Biscayne, Florida, in 2003.
-The couple had two children, Julia, born on April 11, 1997, and Jefferson, born on June 15, 1998, and remained married until Randall's death in May 2004.
+The couple had two children, a girl and a boy, and remained married until Randall's death in May 2004.

-In his book Which Reminds Me, Randall maintained that any publicity that an actor generates should be about his work, not himself: "The public knows only one thing about me: I don't smoke."
+In his book Which Reminds Me, Randall said that any publicity that an actor generates should be about his work, not himself: "The public knows only one thing about me: I don't smoke."